Dixon Mitchell Investment Counsel Inc.

 Mutual funds for which we act as manager and/or portfolio advisor

 We are the manager and portfolio advisor of the Funds, mutual funds offered to investors pursuant to exemptions from prospectus requirements under securities laws.
-In addition, we are the portfolio advisor of the VPI Dixon Mitchell Canadian Balanced Pool, a mutual fund managed by Value Partners Investments Inc., which is offered for sale to investors pursuant to a simplified prospectus filed with applicable securities regulators.
+In addition, we are the portfolio advisor of the VPI Canadian Balanced Pool and the VPI Total Equity Pool, both mutual funds managed by Value Partners Investments Inc., which are offered for sale to investors pursuant to a simplified prospectus filed with applicable securities regulators.
 We may from time to time exercise our discretion to purchase and redeem units of these funds for our clients.
 Our role in acting as the manager and/or portfolio advisor of these funds means that the funds may be considered to be connected to us.
 If we invest the assets of our clients in any of these funds or any other mutual fund or other investment fund for which we act as the manager and/or portfolio advisor, we will ensure that the management fees paid to us by our clients do not duplicate any similar fees received by us from the fund.

 Allocation of Investment Opportunities